JinRecords/4k-keypad-configurator/index.md

 # The 4k-keypad manual

-Howdy, this is the official documentation for the 4k kaypad!
-Please note that the project is still in its early phase, feedbacks are very much appreciated.
+Howdy, this is the official documentation for the 4k keypad!
+Please note that the project is still in its early phase, feedback is very much appreciated.

 ### Index